 Permissions to Execute this DBCC command:

 Users need the ALTER SERVER STATE permission to run DBCC FREEPROCCACHE.
-This permission ensures only authorized users may clear the process cache, upholding the database environment’s security and integrity.
+This permission ensures that only authorized users may clear the process cache, upholding the database environment’s security and integrity.

 GRANT ALTER SERVER STATE TO Donald;